 It’s coming to almost three months when Malaysia begins to face the dangers of Covid-19.
 It could be one of the most difficult challenges faced by Malaysians since World War 2, racial riots and any economic recession that has happened.
 For my generation and those younger ones, it is definitely the most challenging time of our lives.

-Across the three months period, I’ve been listening to stories of people and as the Movement Control Order (MCO) eases to Conditional Movement Control Order (CMCO), I went out to know more about the situation, and playing my role as part of the community.
+Across the three months period, I’ve been listening to stories of people and as the Movement Control Order (MCO) eases to Conditional Movement Control Order (CMCO), I went out to know more about the situation, and played my role as part of the community.

-I went to a children’s home, the caretaker told me about one of the children’s family who has suffered from domestic violence.
+I went to a children’s home, and the caretaker told me about one of the children’s families who has suffered from domestic violence.
 A single mother who has been jobless since the early of this year, and she has 6 kids to feed.
 With the pandemic currently happening, and without resources, she couldn’t do anything much other than depending on the assistance of the neighbours.
 But how long can she get the help that she needs?

 A close friend who has been doing quite well in a multinational company and expects to have the opportunity to grow in the company suddenly finds out that they decided to close down the operations in Malaysia.
 What’s next for him?
 Start all over again?
 Some may argue that if he has the right mindset and character, he will survive.
 Yes, it is true, but it is also a setback for him.

-Another friend in Kuala Lumpur who was delighted to know that he has passed his job interview in March, resigned from his current job and expect to begin a new career soon.
+Another friend in Kuala Lumpur who was delighted to know that he passed his job interview in March, resigned from his current job and expects to begin a new career soon.
 Little did he know that the MCO began a couple of days later.
 The former company accepted his resignation and the new company decided to reject him before he managed to sign the job offer.